gaia-platform/GaiaPlatform/production/sdk/readme.md

 sudo apt-get install cmake
 ```

-To build Gaia samples using CMake and make tools, specify the clang compiler by setting the following variables in your environment:
+To build Gaia exmamples using CMake and make tools, specify the Clang compiler by setting the following variables in your environment:

 ```bash
 export CC=/usr/bin/clang-10